navko11/TerminalApp/readme.md

 ![rmv1](appscreenshots/removeemp.jpg)

 - If there are no employees to remove, error will output in red text.
+- User will be actioned to return back to the menu
 ![rmverror](appscreenshots/error2.jpg)

 - When employee is selected confirmation in red text will output.